Data Files Support

 Note

-New in version v61.0.0: The default value for tool.setuptools.include-package-data is True when projects are configured via pyproject.toml.
-This behaviour differs from setup.cfg and setup.py (where include_package_data=False by default), which was not changed to ensure backwards compatibility with existing projects.
+Added in version v61.0.0: The default value for tool.setuptools.include-package-data is true when projects are configured via pyproject.toml.
+This behaviour differs from setup.cfg and setup.py (where include_package_data is False by default), which was not changed to ensure backwards compatibility with existing projects.

 By default, include_package_data considers all non .py files found inside the package directory (src/mypkg in this case) as data files, and includes those that satisfy (at least) one of the above two conditions into the source distribution, and consequently in the installation of your package.
 If you want finer-grained control over what files are included, then you can also use the package_data keyword.
 For example, if the package tree looks like this: